GEOS4418 Basin Analysis Techniques

 - 6 points

 - The analysis of sedimentary basin fills is typically undertaken to interpret Earth history and/or for the exploration of basin-hosted resources such as petroleum reservoirs, groundwater aquifers and mineral deposits.
 This unit takes a basin-scale to regional approach to analysing basin fills through application of established sedimentological-stratigraphic and geophysical techniques.
 The unit includes an introduction to the petroleum system.
 Emphasis is placed on development of practical skills and on integration of geological and geophysical data.

 - Students are able to (1) demonstrate knowledge of geological and geophysical techniques relevant to the analysis of sedimentary basins and (2) apply these techniques to solve problems related to understanding basin history and exploration for basin-hosted resources; and (3) communicate interpretation of geoscientific data via graphical summaries and written reports.

-- Typically this unit is assessed in the following ways: (1) practical exercises and (2) scientific reports.
+- Indicative assessments in this unit are as follows: (1) practical exercises and (2) scientific reports.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.